anthinkingcoder/tb-skeleton/README.md

 # tb-skeleton
-a toy bricks of skeleton
+a vue component about toy bricks of skeleton screen loading

 # install
  ```bash